c-marc/countdown-reacteur/README.md

 - add licence to respect assets
 - code review: anything JS and/or CSS

-## TODO:
+## TO DO

 - add favicons
-- fix wrap hugliness of controls
+- fix wrapping hugliness of controls
 - implement some surprise when we hit 0:
   - add a rocket with class negative/positive (set by updatecounter): rocket can transition from CSS negative bottom (out of viewport) to negative top (out as well) with some easing: hitting zero will show a rocket move across the screen (emoticon exists and just requires 45°)
   - or randomly alternate with a flying ET saucer (emoticon) that traverse horizontally